 Hunger and poverty go hand in hand.
 Let us see the effects of hunger in these 4 areas:

 Hunger and malnutrition make the body weak and vulnerable to diseases and infections as the body does not have the fuel to build muscle and fight off infections.
-In children, this is deadly and many children die in hunger prone areas for this reason.
-Pregnant and malnourished mothers also deliver underweight babies, who struggle for survival.
+In children, this is deadly, and many children die in hunger prone areas for this reason.
+Pregnant and malnourished mothers also deliver underweight babies who struggle to survive.
 Children often have stunted growth as a result of malnutrition.